simonbeirouti/flexifi/README.md

 Submission for the Sydney Hackathon in 2024.
 Original repo was forked from Scaffold Eth to fast track development with on-chain functionality.

+## Tokenised equity

+- Listing of businesses
+- Registry of businesses
+- Goverance (Maybe)

+- Contract to create the business listing
+    - ABN/ACN
+        - Share data with purchases of NFT
+    - Amount of tokens
+    - Price of tokens
+    - Voting capabilities

+- Contract to handle the tasks
+    - Minting
+    - Tracks performance

+- Tracking of the cap table
+    - Ability to list many businesses

+Worldcoin to authenticate with levels
+Mantle for connection of RWAs

+Unlimit for fiat and crypto